How can schools best cater for the diverse needs of their SEMH children to increase access to the curriculum?

 - Build up a trustful relationship with the child, communicate with the child, let the child feel loved and supported.

-- Set clear and equitable boundaries for the youngster.
-If the child is strolling around during task time or during a family gathering, for example, make an agreement with the child to sit for 10 minutes and work on an activity before going for a walk.
+- Set clear and equitable boundaries for the child If the child is strolling around during task time or during a family gathering, for example, make an agreement with the child to sit for 10 minutes and work on an activity before going for a walk.
 Make sure the boundaries you've set are appropriate for his requirements.
 Setting boundaries for the youngster in an environment where he or she is uncomfortable is not sensible.
 Make an assessment of the situation.

 - Assist the child to recognise their own challenges and give them ways to develop these challenges.
 Let's imagine the child has expressed a desire to make friends, but everyone is too far away from him.
 Work with the child and teach him or her how to form positive social ties.